-Please note, Companies limited by guarantee and CICs limited by guarantee should review the Companies House website to check whether their company lists any directors as having significant control.
-To be eligible for funding, no person with significant control can hold more than 50% of the voting rights, hold more than 50% of the shares, or have the right to appoint or remove the majority of the board of directors (or trustees).
-If Companies House lists any other reason for significant control and/or influence other than the ones stated above you should contact Groundwork UK before starting an application to check whether your company is eligible to apply.
+Companies limited by guarantee and CICs limited by guarantee should review the Companies House website to check whether their company lists any directors as having significant control.
+To be eligible for funding, no person with significant control can hold more than 50% of the voting rights or have the right to appoint or remove the majority of the board of directors (or trustees).
+It is important to note that we would expect that important decisions about the CIC/Company are shared equally between at least three unrelated directors and that undue influence/control does not rest with one or two directors.

+If Companies House website lists any other reason for significant control and/or influence, or you are unsure if your organisation meets all of the Funds eligibility criteria, you should contact Groundwork UK before starting an application to check whether your company is eligible to apply.